 Free Standing Punch Bag

-Two options include a more traditional version like Everlast’s freestanding bag below or if you would like a more authentic punching experience, Century Bob is the one you must go for!
+Three options include a more traditional version like Everlast’s freestanding bag or the Wavemaster below or if you would like a more authentic punching experience, Century Bob is the one you must go for!

 This is a tool that is very useful for improving you speed, reflexes and muscle endurance.
 The speed bag requires you to hold your hands and shoulders up as you hit the bag repeatedly which really works the shoulder muscles.
 It does take some practice before you can start hitting them like the pros, so patience is required for this one.

 If you are going to purchase one of these, keep in mind that you might need to install the platform for the speed ball to hang from.
 (See below) The other option is the EZspeedbag (below) Which can be used within an open door frame – this can also be used as a double end bag and gives you the ability to pack away after you have done your workout.